 8. Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.

 Critical reading and writing instruction isn't - and shouldn't - be limited to a traditional classroom setting.
 We are practicing those skills in Group, on our smartphones, while walking around school, and during the summer.

 Writing prompts during Group allow students to think creatively, express themselves, and have their voices heard by constituencies within the school and beyond.
 Students wrote material that was incorporated into the Drama Guild's Fall 2012 production of "If I Could, in My Hood, I Would...", contributed letters to the editor of the Benedict News, reflected on Lenten preparation, supported a community member serving overseas with vibrant Christmas letters, and expressed their appreciation for our benefactors on Donor Appreciation Day.

-SAT prep is an important component of any college preparatory program.
+SAT prep is an important component of any college preparatory program, and St. Benedict's offers a test prep class during the Fall Term.
+There is also a Test Taking Tips course offered as an elective during First Term.
 Our school subscription to Naviance, a college and career readiness platform that helps connect academic achievement to post-secondary goals and assists students in managing their college application process, includes access to SAT PrepMe.
 PrepMe is a personalized, adaptive learning solution that allows students to focus on the skills needed to maximize their scores; it's individualized and accessible through any Internet connection.
-Didier Jean-Baptiste, Director of College Guidance, can set your son up with a PrepMe account if he doesn't already have one; contact him at email@example.com.
+Didier Jean-Baptiste, Director of College Guidance, can set your son up with a PrepMe account if he doesn't already have one; contact him at firstname.lastname@example.org.